The House on Mango Street: Synopsis

 The House on Mango Street covers the formative years of Esperanza Cordero, a young Chicana girl living in an impoverished Chicago neighborhood with her parents and three siblings.
 Before settling into their new home, a small and run-down building with crumbling red bricks, the family moved, frequently, always dreaming of having a house of their own.
 When they finally arrive at the house on Mango Street, it is not the promised land of their dreams, but Esperanza's parents claim that Mango Street is only a temporary stop, before they reach the promised house.
 While a significant improvement from her family's previous dwellings, Esperanza expresses disdain towards her new home, because it is not a "real" house like the ones she has seen on TV.
-Pining, for a white, for a wooden house with a big yard and many trees, Esperanza finds her life on Mango Street suffocating and yearns to escape.
+Pining for a white, wooden house with a big yard and many trees, Esperanza finds her life on Mango Street suffocating and yearns to escape.
 She begins to write poetry, to express these feelings.
 Esperanza begins the novel, with detailed descriptions of the minute behaviors and characteristics of her family members and unusual neighbors, providing a picture of the neighborhood and examples of the many influential people surrounding her.
 She describes time spent with her younger sister, Nenny, and two older girls she befriends in the neighborhood, including Alicia, a promising young college student with a dead mother, and Marin, who spends her days babysitting her younger cousins.
 Esperanza highlights significant or telling moments, both in her own life and those in her community, mostly explaining the hardships they face, such as her neighbor being arrested for stealing a car or the death of her Aunt Lupe.

 As the vignettes progress, Esperanza matures and develops her own perspective of the world around her.
 Esperanza, eventually, enters puberty and changes sexually, physically, and emotionally, beginning to notice and enjoy male attention.
 She befriends Sally, an attractive girl who wears heavy makeup and provocative clothing and who is physically abused and forbidden from leaving her home by her strongly religious father.
 Sally's and Esperanza's friendship is compromised, when Sally ditches Esperanza for a boy at a carnival, leaving Esperanza to be sexually assaulted by a group of men.
 She recounts other instances of assault she has faced, like an older man forcibly kissing her at her first job.
 Esperanza's traumatic experiences and observations of the women in her neighborhood, many of whom are controlled by the men in their lives, only further cement her desire to leave Mango Street.
 It is only when she meets Rachel and Lucy's aunts, who tell her fortune, that she realizes her experiences on Mango Street have shaped her identity and will remain with her, even if she leaves.
 As the novel ends, Esperanza vows that after she leaves, she will return, to help the people she has left behind.